 The overall energy efficiency of the ZR process is optimized by the integration of high reduction temperature (above 1050°C), "in-situ" reforming inside the shaft furnace, as well as by a lower utilization of thermal equipment in the plant.
 Therefore, the product takes most of the energy supplied to the process, with minimum energy losses to the environment.
-One of the inherent characteristics of the process scheme and of high importance for this application is the selective elimination of both by-products generated from the reduction process; water (H2O) and specifically carbon dioxide (CO2), which are eliminated through top gas scrubbing and CO2 removal systems, respectively.
+One of the inherent characteristics of the process scheme and of high importance for this application is the selective elimination of both by-products generated from the reduction process; water (H2O) and specifically carbon dioxide (CO2), which are eliminated through top gas scrubbing and CO2 removal systems, respectively; therefore, the "top" gas from the reactor can be recycled with its reducing potential restored 100%.
+As a result from this, the gas utilization is very high and the need to bleed the reduction circuit is minimized.

-The shaft furnace operates at elevated pressure (6 bars, absolute), allowing a high productivity of about 10 tonnes (t)/h x m^2 and minimizing dust losses through top gas carryover.
+The shaft furnace operates at elevated pressure (≥ 6 bars, absolute), allowing a high productivity of about 10 tonnes (t)/h x m2 and minimizing dust losses through top gas carry-over.
 This is reflected in low iron ore consumption, which allows keeping the operating cost low.

 A remarkable advantage of this process scheme is the wider flexibility for DRI carburization, which allows attaining carbon levels up to 5.5%, due to the improved carburizing potential of the gases inside the reactor, which allow for the production primarily of iron carbide.

 For the production of high quality DRI, i.e. 94% metallization, 3.5% carbon and discharged at 700°C, the thermal energy consumption is only 2.30 Gcal/t DRI as natural gas and just 60 to 80 kWh/ton DRI as electricity, with a remarkable low iron ore consumption of 1.35 to 1.40 t/t DRI, mainly due to high operating pressure.
 This makes the ENERGIRON plant, based on the ZR scheme, the most efficient direct reduction method in the field.
-Figure 2 presents the overall thermal energy distribution for the plant based on High-carbon, hot DRI.
+Figure 3 presents the overall thermal energy distribution for the plant based on High-carbon, hot DRI.
 This plant configuration has been successfully operated since 1998 with the HYL DR 4M plant and was also incorporated (in 2001) in the 3M5 plant, both at Ternium-Hylsa in Monterrey.